 Treatment is not always required because the condition can resolve by itself.
 If the cause of the condition is a specific medication, the individual should have the medication replaced with another drug by a physician.
 Once the medication is discontinued, the condition may be effectively reduced.
 There are two different medications that have shown the best results for the management and treatment of this condition.
 The first is testosterone replacement.
 This therapy is recommended for older males with a low testosterone level.

 Selective estrogen receptor modulators are often referred to as SERMs.
-This includes tamoxifen or Soltamox and Evista or raloxifene.
+This includes tamoxifen or Soltamox and Evista for gynecomastia or raloxifene.
 Both can help decrease the amount of breast tissue.
 This type of medication is used when the condition is painful or severe.
 If no medical treatments have been successful, the condition can be treated by removing the breast tissue through surgery.
 Both direct excision and liposuction techniques have been used for treatment.
 If the condition does not resolve naturally, medical interception is necessary.
 When the condition is persistent, both surgical and medical treatments have been effective.
-Gynecomastia does not usually cause issues for the long-term.
+Gynecomastia does not usually cause issues in the long term.

 The Causes of Gynecomastia